Hello. Welcome to Dr. Margaret Rutherford.com!

 We come to August of 2012.

-That son left for college.
-I began dealing with what others had called empty nest.
+That son left for college, and I began dealing with what others had called empty nest.
 I didn’t find it a continuous feeling.
 It was more like a headache or a stomachache.
 It came and went.

 Pondering how I could cope with such a monstrous transition in my life was a bit daunting.
 Valium?
 Not a great option… a benzodiazepine addiction is something I wanted to avoid.
 Long satisfying chats with my husband about the meaning of life and the complexity of intimate relationships?… highly unlikely.